Quorum: Italy

 Article 64 of the Italian Constitution prescribes that the quorum for both houses of Parliament is an absolute majority of their membership.
-A quorum is assumed to be present unless 20 or 7 members in the Chamber of Deputies and in the Senate respectively request for its presence to be verified.
+A quorum is assumed to be present unless 20 members in the Chamber of Deputies or 7 members in the Senate, respectively, request for its presence to be verified.

+New Zealand

+In the New Zealand Parliament there is no general quorum for the House to conduct business.
+The House's previous requirement for a quorum (15 members in a House of 99 members) was abolished in 1996.
+Some procedures do require minimum participation: a motion without notice to suspend the Standing Orders can be moved only if at least 60 members are present, and a personal vote requires at least 20 participating members.